Dynamic Pacing for Real-time Satellite Traffic: Evaluation

 \section{Evaluation}

-The key takeaways from our evaluations are as follows: \begin{enumerate} \item Our handover-aware queue policy delivers up to a $3$x increase in video bitrate, while reducing the video freeze rate by up to $62\%$ in comparison to WebRTC's default queue policy in ideal scenarios. \item Our policy dynamically tailors the maximum send-side queue size, delivering up to a $25\%$ increase in video bitrate and a $25\%$ reduction in freeze rate on average across dynamic scenarios. \end{enumerate}
+The key takeaways from our evaluations are as follows: \begin{enumerate} \item Our learned policy did not produce a statistically significant difference in key performance indicators when compared to WebRTC's default pacing queue policy in emulated terrestrial settings. \item Our \textit{handover-aware} queue policy delivers up to a $3$x increase in video bitrate, while reducing the video freeze rate by up to $62\%$ in comparison to WebRTC's default queue policy in emulated sparse constellations. \item Our policy dynamically adapts the maximum send-side pacing queue to absorb handover disruptions, delivering up to a $41\%$ reduction in freeze rate and $40\%$ decrease in mean packet loss on real Starlink constellations. \end{enumerate}